nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/accessibility/data-a11y.md

 The content design standards state how we should be presenting data.
 Some things we can use to help our users include:

 - removing unnecessary numbers - always try to round values up to a whole number, and get rid of decimal places unless it’s money
 - leaving lots of space, so that numbers don’t jump around so much on the screen for people with dyscalculia
 - involving people who struggle with numbers in the design process, from both within and outside the design team
 - explaining charts and the data involved (initially and throughout), to increase data literacy.
 Access to any calculations involved
-- breaking down and simplifying aspects where possible, suitable for all users
+- breaking down and simplifying aspects where possible, making them suitable for all users
 - highlighting important aspects/takeaways
 - putting things into perspective using data visualisation principles
 - removing jargon, simplifying language
 - using a suitable font size:
-* The body of the text should be size 12px.
+* The body of printed text should be size 12px.
 [Source - Accessible print publications][data 3]
 * Frutiger or Arial should be used as the font throughout the report.
 The core NHS font is Frutiger and the secondary font is Arial.
 [Source - NHS Identity guidelines][data 4]
 - always following the appropriate hierarchy of titles in a page, this helps users of a screen reader navigate content quickly and easily

 [data 1]: https://accessiblenumbers.com/
 [data 2]: https://designnotes.blog.gov.uk/2022/11/28/designing-for-people-with-dyscalculia-and-low-numeracy/